RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 Pantheon_of_Absence 2016-04-12

 "yeah I don’t see how going to one semester of the state college of one of the most conservative and religious states would indoctrinate you into the left but that’s logic for ya."

+&nbsp;

+AgentBrittany 2019-04-08

+"It sounds like he was om 4chan a lot and a little troll."